 - When did you first begin drinking alcohol or using drugs?

-Questions about drug and alcohol use are aimed at understanding the arc of your journey through dependency—not for any punitive reason.
-Answer these questions as honestly and accurately as you can.
+Questions about drug and alcohol use aim to understand the arc of your journey through dependency—not for any punitive reason.
+So answer these questions as honestly and accurately as you can.

 - What substances do you use?
 How much do you drink or use drugs?